 What is a brain detox?

-A brain detox focuses on enhancing the body’s natural ability to cleanse the brain from waste products, heavy metals, environmental toxins, damaged cellular components, and defective proteins.
+A brain detox focuses on enhancing the body’s natural ability to cleanse the brain of waste products, heavy metals, environmental toxins, damaged cellular components, and defective proteins.

 A buildup of these potentially harmful compounds can impair normal brain function and increase the risk of poor cognitive function, mental health issues, and neurodegenerative diseases.